Monday, February 27, 2023

 but liars stole the light,

-to look and see how corrupted it all was,
+they looked around and saw how fake it all was,

 ============================================